How to translate the theme in your own language ?

 - A properties box will open up.
 Select the language name you want to translate to.

 - Go to File -> Save.
 You’ll be asked to what filename you want to save your .po file.
 Each language and country has a specific code you will need to use when saving translation files; for instance, if you’re going to translate into Spanish you’ll name your file “themename-es_ES.po”, whereas if you’re translating into German you’ll name the file “themename-de_DE.po”, french from France will be "themename-fr_FR.po", french from Canada will be "themename-fr_CA.po".
-To break it down; the first lower-case letters define the language, whereas the second upper-case letter define the country.
+To break it down; the first lower-case letters defines the language, whereas the second upper-case letter defines the country.
 In many cases the language and country will be the same, hence “de_DE” for Germany, but what about languages like English or Portuguese, that are spoken in several countries natively?
 In these cases there will be a difference in the first and second letter pairs; for the UK, the code would be en_GB, whereas for the USA it will be en_US.
 If you’re not familiar with the codes for your native language and country you can head over to the GNU website, where they have all the codes for Language and Country.
 Remember, if you use the wrong naming convention WordPress won’t be able to use your translation, so double-check if necessary.

 - Save your new language file in the wp-content/languages/themes/theme_name-fr_CA.mo .
 In this case, we are translating a theme called SoundRise in French-Canada.
 The filename will be soundrise-fr_CA.mo .
 See screenshot: http://d.pr/i/iVUn